 The City will continue to implement capital improvements and do resource planning for our water system.
-These improvements will increase production capacity and storage, improve our ability to move water from the diverse sources of supply to all points of use, improve water quality, reliability and safety.
-We anticipate an update of the Water System Master Plan during the 2004-05 fiscal year.
+These improvements will increase production capacity and storage, improve our ability to move water from the diverse sources of supply to all points of use, improve water quality, reliability, redundancy and safety.
+We anticipate an update of the Water System Master Plan during the 2008-09 fiscal year.

-The availability of the facilities below are essential to meet future water production, storage and transport needs.
+The availability of the facilities below are essential to optimize future water production, storage and transport needs.
 For purposes of this report, we have assumed these projects will proceed as currently anticipated.
-Detailed system condition and hydraulic evaluations for both normal and drought condition operation are still to be completed.
+Detailed system condition and hydraulic evaluations for both normal and drought condition operation are still to be completed, included in the master plan update.
 When completed these may change the projects on this list.

 - Upgrade of Foster Park Production Facilities.
 This will include replacing the production capacity of the surface diversion with new wells.
 Upgrades of the facilities have been designed and are pending environmental approval.
-Construction should begin in 2006 and be completed by 2008. - Saticoy Conditioning Facility Renovation.
-Upgrades to the facility, including the installation of an emergency generator, will provide capacity to treat production from two wells simultaneously. - Construction of Saticoy Well No. 3.
-This new well is currently included with the upgrade of the Saticoy Conditioning Facility.
-Design is underway and completion is anticipated by 2006. - Construction of Connecting Pipelines.
-Several system connections are still needed to enable efficient movement of water from sources to distant sections of the City. - North Wells Road Reservoir.
-This 4 million gallons of additional storage will serve the eastern portion of the area to improve fire and domestic supply reliability.
+Construction is partially underway with a portion to be complete in 2010. - Saticoy Conditioning Facility Renovation.
+Upgrades to the facility will provide capacity to treat production from two wells simultaneously and allow full use of the City's Santa Paula Basin allocation, and the production from the new County Yard Well.
+Design is underway, but capital funding for construction is very limited at this time. - Construction of Saticoy Well No. 3 and Mound Well No. 2.
+These new wells are currently in design.
+Property was acquired for Saticoy Well No. 3 and construction is anticipated in 2010.
+The city owns the property proposed for Mound Well No. 2 and a well siting study is underway with construction anticipated in 2010. - Construction of Transmission Pipelines.
+Several large distribution system connections are still needed to enable efficient movement of water from sources to distant sections of the City.
+Construction of new pipeline improvements to include interties for the 210/330 and 210/430 zones and backup zone connections for the Pierpont-Harbor neighborhood. - North Wells Road Reservoir and Pipelines Construction of this 4 million gallons of additional storage and distribution pipeline was completed in 2007 and will help serve future demand in the eastern portion of the City to improve fire and domestic supply reliability.

-Other projects currently included in the 5-year Capital Improvement Plan include both projects needed to maintain our existing water system infrastructure and projects planned to improve system efficiency and reliability.
+Other projects currently included in the 5-year Capital Improvement Plan include both projects needed to maintain our existing water system infrastructure and projects planned to improve system efficiency, redundancy and reliability.
 They include:

-- Rehabilitate and upgrade mechanical/electrical system for Golf Course Well #3; - Correction of distribution system dead-ends and complete system service loops; - Replacement of aging cast iron mains; - Continue modernization of and provide emergency backup power for the booster pump stations that deliver treated water to system storage; and - Construct new pipeline improvements to include interties for the 210/330 and 210/430 zones and backup zone connections for the Pierpont-Harbor neighborhood.
+- Correction of distribution system dead-ends and complete system service loops; - Replacement of aging cast iron mains; and - Continue modernization of electrical and hydraulic systems and provide emergency backup power for the booster pump stations and wells that deliver treated water to system storage.